NikolayPIvanov/Hive/README.md

 * [Duende Software](https://duendesoftware.com/)

 ### The concept of this project is used in my bachelors degree and the projects stucture and approach are free to use, whereas the idea is not :)
+### This project will be discontinued in this repository